Panmoni/mxnlink/README.md

 # Portal Hackathon Kit - Web SDK

-This repository shows you how you can easily integrate `CELO` into your web app using the [Portal Web SDK](https://docs.portalhq.io/guides/web).
+This repository shows you how you can easily integrate `MXNB` into your web app using the [Portal Web SDK](https://docs.portalhq.io/guides/web).
 It covers the following features.

 1. Generate a Wallet
 2. Fetch and display balances.
-3. Fund wallet with `CELO` on Celo Alfajores Testnet.
+3. Fund wallet with `MXNB` on Arbitrum Sepolia.
 4. Transfer tokens to a given recipient address.

 ## How to Run This Example App